 - Have an annual household income at or below 120% of the area median income for the area in which they currently reside, as determined by household size, and based on the current year's median family income limits as published by HUD.
-HUD may publish or re-publish, income limits at any point; FHLBank will use the most recent published guidelines to determine income; - Who are first-time Homebuyers, as defined below; - Who identify as a Minority and/or First-Generation first-time Homebuyer; - Who complete the required counseling, as defined below;
+HUD may publish or re-publish, income limits at any point; FHLBank will use the most recent published guidelines to determine income; - Who are first-time Homebuyers, as defined below;

-&lt;sup>3 See the section of this Manual entitled "Cooperation Agreements for FFD or Keys Participation" for additional information, criteria and requirements which must be met when FFD or Keys program funds are used in connection with permanent first-mortgage financing made by an affiliate of a Member.
+3 See the section of this Manual entitled "Cooperation Agreements for FFD or Keys Participation" for additional information, criteria and requirements which must be met when FFD or Keys program funds are used in connection with permanent first-mortgage financing made by an affiliate of a Member.

-- Who adhere to all the policies, procedures, rules and regulations governing the Keys program, including, without limitation, the Keys written plan, the ECOA, Regulation B, and those described in this Manual, and any and all guidance relating to the Keys program (collectively, Keys Rules and Regulations) and - Who receive a Mortgage through a participating Keys Member (or affiliate of a Member)
+- Who identify as a Minority and/or First-Generation first-time Homebuyer; - Who complete the required counseling, as defined below; - Who adhere to all the policies, procedures, rules and regulations governing the Keys program, including, without limitation, the Keys written plan, the ECOA, Regulation B, and those described in this Manual, and any and all guidance relating to the Keys program (collectively, Keys Rules and Regulations) and - Who are pre-approved or pre-qualified for a Mortgage at the time of Reservation approval through the enrolled Keys Member submitting on their behalf; and - Who receive a Mortgage through a participating Keys Member (or affiliate of a Member)